-Across 24 glaciers sampled in Arctic Sweden, there was a wide range of terminus width averaged retreat of 0 to 126 m between 2010 and 2018 (Figure 6).
+A wide range of terminus retreat (width averaged; 0 to 126 m) was observed for the 24 glaciers mapped in Arctic Sweden between 2010 and 2018 (Figure 6).
 This heterogeneity in terminus change suggests that individual glacier characteristics and locational factors play an prominent role on influencing changes in glacier terminus area.
-The mean width averaged retreat rate for glaciers in contact with a proglacial lake was higher (53 m) than for land terminating glaciers without a proglacial lake (44 m) between 2010 and 2018.
-Therefore tentatively suggesting that proglacial lakes may enhance glacier retreat rates in this area.
-Although the annual average retreat for lake terminating glaciers in Arctic Sweden of 6.63 m a-1 (2010 to 2018) is substantially lower than average retreat of 46.9 m a-1 reported by Carr et al (2017) for Arctic lake terminating glaciers in Novaya Zemlya.
-The difference may be associated with narrower calving fronts in Sweden (up to 200m wide) and therefore stronger influence of lateral support acting on the glacier front and lower calving rates (Boyce et al., 2007).

-The highest retreat rates reported in this study between 2010 and 2018 are for land terminating glaciers with proglacial lakes in the fore field (but no contact), with a mean width averaged retreat of 63m (7.87 m a -1).
-This would suggest that the glaciers without contact to a proglacial lake (but present in the fore field) had higher width averaged retreat on average than those in contact with proglacial lakes or glaciers without any proglacial lakes in the forefield.
-A notable example was the retreat of Isfallsglaciaren (122m) over this period, which has a prominent icefall enhancing mass loss at the terminus (Holmlund and Holmlund, 2019).
-However, due to the relatively limited sample the mean retreat rate may be substantially affected by a large change in 1 glacier (i.e. Isfallsglaciaren).
+The mean retreat rate for glaciers in contact with a proglacial lake was higher (53 m) than for land terminating glaciers without a proglacial lake (44 m) between 2010 and 2018.
+The highest mean retreat rates (2010 to 2018) reported in this study are for land terminating glaciers with proglacial lakes in the fore field (but no contact), with a mean retreat of 63 m (7.87 m a-1).
+This was skewed by the retreat of Isfallsglaciaren (122 m), which has a prominent icefall enhancing mass loss at the terminus (Holmlund and Holmlund, 2019).
 Indeed there is a notable variation in width averaged retreat rates in each of these three datasets, as clearly individual glacier characteristics and situation play a prominent role in response to climate and changes in the terminus area.

-The largest width averaged retreat of 126 m occurred at Kaskasapakte glaciar between 2010 and 2018, which equates to 15.75 m a-1 over this period (glacier X; Figure 6).
-This is an alpine valley glacier that has contact with a proglacial lake (0.132 km2 in 2014) across the full width (189 m) of the terminus throughout the period (2010 to 2018) and also since at least 1959 (Figure 6).
+Kaskasapakte glaciar had the largest width averaged retreat of 126 m between 2010 and 2018, (15.75 m a-1) (glacier X; Figure 6).
+This is an alpine valley glacier that has contact with a proglacial lake (0.132 km2 in 2014) across the full width (189 m) of the terminus throughout the period (2010 to 2018) and also since at least 1959 (Figure 5).
 A comparable amount of retreat to Kaskasapakte glaciar occurred at Marmaglaciar (glacier Q, Figure 6) (110 m, 13.75 m a-1), which also had a ~140 m wide proglacial lake in contact with the 412 m wide ice front.
-This rate of terminus retreat is substantially lower than rates for lake terminating glaciers of 46.9 m a-1 in Novaya Zemlya (Russian Arctic) (1986 to 2015) and 80.8 m a-1 in Patagonia (mid 1980s to 2010) (Sakakibara and Sugiyama, 2014; Carr et al., 2017).
+Retreat rates at both of these glaciers is comparable to the 10 m a-1 reported by Andreassen et al. (2020) for a sample of Norwegian glaciers (1960 to 2018).
+In contrast, these rates of lake terminating glacier retreat in Arctic Sweden are substantially lower than reported rates of 46.9 m a-1 in Novaya Zemlya (Russian Arctic) (1986 to 2015) and 80.8 m a-1 in Patagonia (mid 1980s to 2010) (Sakakibara and Sugiyama, 2014; Carr et al., 2017).
 The smaller retreat rate of Kaskasapakte glaciaren may be due to the smaller size of the glacier in comparison to glaciers in Novaya Zemlya and Patagonia, which may be due to relatively higher lateral support in proportion to the terminus width (189 m) of Kaskasapakte glaciar resulting in lower calving rates (Boyce et al., 2007).
+Indeed it is important to note that both areas have much more extensive glaciers than Sweden and different climate regimes, yet remain the most comparable areas for lacustrine glacier retreat rates to date.